jgarner413/Learn2Sign/README.md

 cd into frontend

+run "npm install"

 run "npm start"

+Open "localhost:3000" in your browser to view the application

-Make sure you have the .env file in the frontend folder
+Make sure you have the .env file in the frontend folder or else the website will show up blank

 ## Firebase Auth and React Example
 This project uses React and Firebase Authentication.
 You will need to put your Firebase credentials into a .env file in the project root as shown in the lecture.
 The .env file should look like below.